soot-oss/soot/README.md

     }

-    //this must be called after all classes are resolved Scene.v().loadNecessaryClasses();
+    //this must be called after all classes are loaded Scene.v().loadNecessaryClasses();